-A planning condition may require a school to submit a school travel plan if the planning application is expected to cause an increase in traffic to and from the school.
+A planning condition may require a school to submit a school travel plan if the planning application is expected to cause a material increase in travel demand to and from the school.

 We will be notified when planning applications require a travel plan.